convince-project/refine-plan/docs/source/tutorials.rst

         initial_state=init_state,
     )

-In this example, the BT action nodes are treated as black boxes.
+In this example, BT action nodes are treated as black boxes.
-However, to support geometric reasoning, a user may wish to parametrise the behaviour within each action node.
+To support geometric reasoning, a user may wish to parametrise the behaviour within each action node.
 This is supported through the use of **motion parameters**.
-To enable this behaviour, ``synthesise_exploration_policy`` has an additional optional parameter called ``motion_params``, which is a dictionary from action names to a list of parameterss for that action.
+For this, ``synthesise_exploration_policy`` has an additional optional parameter called ``motion_params``, which maps from action names to a list of parameters for that action.
-For example, say we have a robot manipulator which can pick up objects with different grasps, the ``motion_params`` dictionary may look like:
+For example, if we have a robot manipulator that can pick up objects with different grasps, the ``motion_params`` dictionary may look like:

 .. code-block:: python

     motion_params = {"pick_up": ["top", "left", "right", "up", "down"]}

 This captures all possible directions the robot could grasp an object from.
-By providing motion parameters, the data collected by the exploration policy for each action will be split by motion parameter in the MongoDB database.
+When motion parameters are provided, the data for each action will be split by motion parameter in the MongoDB database.

 .. |Bookstore| image:: images/book_store_cropped.png
   :width: 400